Rochester Falcons Football – Risk Management Measures

 Proper Helmet Fitting: Helmets are properly fitted for each player when distributed.

 Equipment Reconditioning: Shoulder pads and helmets are inspected and reconditioned/re-certified annually by a NOCSAE licensed reconditioning vendor.
 If the equipment does not pass inspection, the items are rejected for further use.

 Football Helmet Shelf Life: The industry standard for football helmet shelf life is 10 years.

 Purchase of New Equipment: At least 10-12 new helmets are purchased every year.
 Shoulder pads are also purchased on a needs basis of rejection by Riddell

-CPR Training/AED: The majority of coaches are CPR certified, with more training to follow.
+CPR Training/AED: All Varsity head coaches are CPR certified.
 The school has two AED’s available in the athletic area.

 Proper Tackling Techniques: Coaches teach the proper method of tackling, utilizing the Heads Up Tackling techniques